 Any other security measures available?

 Pics.io doesn’t store your assets.
-Google Drive does.
+All the files are actually located in your Google Drive account.
 So common-sense security measures in Google apply here as well.

 You may also be interested to learn more about the following: